Tom Udall: Ambassador to New Zealand and Samoa

 On July 16, 2021, President Joe Biden nominated Udall to serve as United States Ambassador to New Zealand and Samoa.
 On September 22, a hearing on his nomination was held before the Senate Foreign Relations Committee.
 On October 19, his nomination was reported favorably out of committee.
 The Senate confirmed Udall by voice vote on October 26.

 Udall presented his credentials to the New Zealand governor-general, Dame Cindy Kiro, in Wellington on December 2, 2021.
 On February 17, 2022, he virtually presented his credentials to the Head of State of Samoa, Afioga Tuimalealiʻifano Vaʻaletoʻa Sualauvi II.
+Udall's term ending with the Biden administration in 2025.